nanos-world/docs/docs/assets-modding/creating-assets/skeletal-meshes/characters-meshes.md

 ---
+title: Characters Meshes
 description: How to correctly import custom Models into nanos world
 tags: [assets, characters, skeletal-meshes]
+keywords: [mannequin, character, skeleton, mesh, unreal]
 ---

-# Characters Meshes

 :::info

 nanos world Characters use Unreal’s Default Mannequin Skeleton.
-So any Skeletal Mesh which uses it by default will probably work in nanos world as a [Character](./scripting-reference/classes/character.mdx).
+So any Skeletal Mesh which uses it by default will probably work in nanos world as a [Character](/scripting-reference/classes/character.mdx).

 :::